awsdocs/iam-user-guide/doc_source/access_controlling.md

 }
 ```

 When you assign a policy like this as a permissions boundary for a user, remember that it does not grant any permissions\.
 It sets the maximum permissions that an identity\-based policy can grant to an IAM entity\.
-For more information about permissions boundaries, see [Permissions Boundaries for IAM Entities](access_policies_boundaries.md)\.
+For more information about permissions boundaries, see [Permissions boundaries for IAM entities](access_policies_boundaries.md)\.

 For detailed information about the procedures mentioned previously, refer to these resources:
-+ To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM Policies](access_policies_create.md)\.
++ To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM policies](access_policies_create.md)\.
-+ To learn how to attach an IAM policy to a principal, see [Adding and Removing IAM Identity Permissions](access_policies_manage-attach-detach.md)\.
++ To learn how to attach an IAM policy to a principal, see [Adding and removing IAM identity permissions](access_policies_manage-attach-detach.md)\.
-+ To see an example policy for granting full access to EC2, see [Amazon EC2: Allows Full EC2 Access Within a Specific Region, Programmatically and in the Console](reference_policies_examples_ec2_region.md)\.
++ To see an example policy for granting full access to EC2, see [Amazon EC2: Allows full EC2 access within a specific Region, programmatically and in the console](reference_policies_examples_ec2_region.md)\.
-+ To allow read\-only access to an S3 bucket, use the first two statements of the following example policy: [Amazon S3: Allows Read and Write Access to Objects in an S3 Bucket, Programmatically and in the Console](reference_policies_examples_s3_rw-bucket-console.md)\.
++ To allow read\-only access to an S3 bucket, use the first two statements of the following example policy: [Amazon S3: Allows read and write access to objects in an S3 Bucket, programmatically and in the console](reference_policies_examples_s3_rw-bucket-console.md)\.
-+ To see an example policy for allowing users to set or rotate their credentials, such as their console password, their programmatic access keys, and their MFA devices, see [AWS: Allows MFA\-Authenticated IAM Users to Manage Their Own Credentials on the My Security Credentials Page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.
++ To see an example policy for allowing users to set or rotate their credentials, such as their console password, their programmatic access keys, and their MFA devices, see [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the my security credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.

-## Controlling Access to Identities<a name="access_controlling-identities"></a>
+## Controlling access to identities<a name="access_controlling-identities"></a>

 You can use IAM policies to control what your users can do to an identity by creating a policy that you attach to all users through a group\.
 To do this, create a policy that limits what can be done to an identity, or who can access it\.